Jrotenberger/CBIRAutomation/README.md

  - List_All_Sensors generates a list of all sensors the CB server has seen, and provides basic details about each.

- - NotPetyaVaccine vaccinates all Windows endpoints against NotPetya Ransomware.
+ - NotPetyaVaccine vaccinates all Windows endpoints against the NotPetya Ransomware/Wiper.